BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 Cmake options, `-ftime-trace` clang compile time trace flag, a json file is created. we go to "chrome://tracing" and load the file. we see a graph.

 1. Expensive header includes to move to PCH (pre compiled header)
-2. Template instantiatons (reduce or eliminate)
+2. Template instantiations (reduce or eliminate)
 3. Function templates to `extern` for our users

 the example in the video is chai-script, so not all of those options are viable.